 The Change Advisory Board (CAB) helps ensure that changes to IT services at KAUST are reviewed, coordinated, and implemented responsibly.

-Whenever significant changes to systems, platforms, or infrastructure are planned, CAB provides oversight to help minimize disruption and ensure services remain reliable for the KAUST community.
+Whenever significant changes to systems, platforms, or infrastructure are planned, CAB provides oversight to minimize disruption and ensure services remain reliable for the KAUST community.

 CAB brings together representatives from across the IT Department to review proposed changes, assess potential risks, and confirm that the right communication and preparation steps are in place.